blodsvorr/LeetCode/README.md

 # LeetCode

-A Collection of LeetCode problems I solved myself.
+a collection of LeetCode problems I solved myself

-Separated by language into 3 directories
+separated by language into 3 directories

 C# , JavaScript , Typescript